Quartic interaction: Feynman integral quantization

 The last rule takes into account the effect of dividing by $\tilde{Z}[0]$.
 The Minkowski-space Feynman rules are similar, except that each vertex is represented by $-i\lambda$, while each internal line is represented by a factor i/(q2-m2 + i ε), where the ε term represents the small Wick rotation needed to make the Minkowski-space Gaussian integral converge.

 Renormalization

 The integrals over unconstrained momenta, called "loop integrals", in the Feynman graphs typically diverge.
 This is normally handled by renormalization, which is a procedure of adding divergent counter-terms to the Lagrangian in such a way that the diagrams constructed from the original Lagrangian and counterterms are finite.
 A renormalization scale must be introduced in the process, and the coupling constant and mass become dependent upon it.
 It is this dependence that leads to the Landau pole mentioned earlier, and requires that the cutoff be kept finite.
-Alternatively, if the cutoff is allowed to go to infinity, the Landau pole can be avoided only if the renormalized coupling runs to zero, rendering the theory trivial.